San3lka/FSK-Encode-Decrypt/README.md

 No automated tests (yet), but you can sanity‑check manually:

 1. Launch the program.
 2. Encrypt the string `Hello world!` using key `test123`.
 3. Decrypt the saved WAV with the same key.
 4. Verify the output equals `Hello world!`.

 ---

 ## 🛣 Roadmap

+- Add automated tests for encoding/decoding.
+- Support additional audio formats (e.g., MP3).
--
+- Implement key strength validation.
+- Add support for more Unicode character sets.

 ---